Coin Toss Brewing Co.

 Nine Eyes IPA

 A Northwest-style IPA named for the Pacific Lamprey which are indigenous to Oregon City's Willamette Falls and harvested each year as part of a Native American ritual.

 6.6% ABV | 68 IBU

 Hints of mango and pine plus the fresh flavor of Spruce provided by 10 lbs. of Pacific Northwest Sitka harvested by our staff & customers.

 7.0% ABV | 70 IBU

 High Rocks Hazy IPA

 Brewed with copious amounts of Mosaic, Citra & Eukanot hops.
-Finished with pineapple puree.
+Finished with blood orange puree.

 6.5% ABV | 64 IBU